Gogi2016/Intro---HTML-CSS-JavaScript/README.md

 3 Types of CSS
 Inline CSS: Putting the styling directly on the HTML element.
-Example: Adding color directly to a paragraph in the HTML code, like <p style="color: blue;">This is a blue paragraph.</p>.
+Example: Adding color directly to a paragraph in the HTML code using style atttribute, like <p style="color: blue;">This is a blue paragraph.</p>.

-Internal or Embedded CSS: Putting the styling within the HTML file, specifically in the head section.
+Internal or Embedded CSS: Putting the styling code within the HTML file, specifically in the head section.
 Example: Writing styles in the <style> tag inside the <head> section of your HTML file.

 External CSS: Storing styling in a separate CSS file.
+Usually the file is named as style.css
 Example: Creating a separate file (e.g., style.css) with your styling rules and linking it to your HTML file using the <link> tag in the head section. (<link rel="stylesheet" href="mystyle.css">)

 /* This is a single-line comment */ This is the CSS comment